Rad (film)

 Rad (international title: Hell Track) is a 1986 American sports film directed by Hal Needham from a screenplay by Sam Bernard and Geoffrey Edwards (son of Pink Panther creator Blake Edwards).
 The film stars Bill Allen, Lori Loughlin, Talia Shire, Jack Weston and Ray Walston, along with 1984 Olympic gymnastics champion Bart Conner.

-The film was a box office bomb, grossing $2 million against a budget of $3 million, and received mixed reviews from critics.
+The film under-performed at the box office, grossing $2 million against a budget of $3 million, and received mixed reviews from critics.

 Plot

 Cru Jones is a teenage BMX racer who lives in a small town with his younger sister Wesley and their mother.
 Cru is faced with a tough decision: qualify for Helltrack, or take the SAT in order to attend college.
-Winning Helltrack means $100,000, a new Chevrolet Corvette, and fame.
+Winning Helltrack means $100,000, a new Chevrolet Corvette and fame.
 Cru chooses the former option, against his mother's wishes.

 The Helltrack race is endorsed by the city and by Duke Best, the duplicitous president of FAB (the Federation of American Bicyclists), who's also the owner of Mongoose Racing.
 Duke keeps adjusting the rules, in order to keep Cru out of the race, and also to ensure BMX star Bart Taylor has an easy road to victory thus providing a financial windfall for Mongoose Racing, Bart's sponsor.

 Numerous BMX racers show up for Helltrack.
 Cru meets Christian Hollings, who becomes his romantic interest.
 At Cru's senior prom, he and Christian perform freestyle bike stunts on the dance floor to the awe of his classmates.
 After being blocked from the race due to a last-minute rule-change on participant sponsorship, Cru is ready to give up Helltrack until Wesley customizes a shirt for him to wear at the event.
 It reads "Cru is RAD."
 Inspired by this, Cru and his friends use the money he won from qualifying ($10,000) to found a small T-shirt business: "Rad Racing."
 However, a few days before the race, Duke changes the rules yet again claiming any company sponsoring a racer must be worth at least $50,000.
 When the townspeople hear about this, they rally around Cru; their contributions, particularly a generous donation from wealthy Mr. Timmer, provide Rad Racing with enough money for Cru to enter Helltrack.

-During Helltrack, Duke bribes the Reynolds twins to take out Cru, but they fail.
+During Helltrack, Duke bribes twins Red and Rod Reynolds to take out Cru, but they fail.
 In the final stretch of the race, Taylor and Cru face each other; Cru ultimately wins Helltrack, while Taylor is dropped from Mongoose Racing.
 Now aware of Duke's true nature, the entire Mongoose team quits on him.
 Cru offers Taylor a spot in Rad Racing, while Duke is asked to resign from FAB.

 Cast

 Production

-The film was partially shot in Cochrane, Alberta, Canada, as well as at Colonel Macleod Jr. High School and Bowness Park, both in Calgary, Alberta.
+The film was partially shot in Cochrane, Alberta, Canada, as well as at Bowness Sr. High School and Bowness Park, both in Calgary, Alberta.